Your guide to franking credits and the changes proposed

 Well, nothing really.
 Franking credits are in the news as they’ve become a political firecracker.
 Whether they’re right or not is a matter of politics, but what’s landed franking credits in the spotlight is that the Opposition Party wants to restrict the amendments made in 2000 that allow the refund of franking credits to shareholders.
 This proposed policy was countered by the government issuing an inquiry into Labor’s proposal – a rare move in Australian politics.

 Who will be affected by the proposed changes?

 Right now, these proposed changes are a long way off, so don’t panic.
 But if they were to come to fruition, it’s self-funded retirees who already have fully franked dividends in their share portfolio that will be most affected.
 For this group, they rely on this income stream and taking it away will impact them greatly.
 For example, any Self-Managed Superannuation Fund (SMSF) investors in the pension phase, who have shares in NAB, are currently receiving a return of 7.3%, fully franked.
 If you receive a full refund of the franking credit, this increases the cash return to around 11.2% – that’s a big difference in dollars.

 If you fall into that category and currently have fully franked shares in your portfolio, it’s important to put some plans in place in case this goes ahead.
 But remember, in order for all this to go ahead Labour will have to win the next Federal election and have the changes pass both houses of parliament, so there’s plenty of time to get expert help and not make any knee-jerk reactions.

-If you’re unsure speak to an independent financial advisor about your options now, rather than wait until it’s too late.
+If you’re unsure speak to a financial advisor about your options now, rather than wait until it’s too late.
 We can help you to understand your options and keep on top of all the changes, when or if, they come to light.